 - Most people with eczema will become itchier and have redder skin when they are hot.
 Keeping cool in hot environments using a fan or air conditioning, and having cool showers or baths will help.

-- Cotton clothing and bed linen reduce sweating and help keep skin cool.
-Avoid wool underlays.
+- Choose superfine natural fibre clothing and bed linen to reduce sweating and help keep skin cool.
+Avoid coarse wool underlays.